hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

     const file = new File("test.txt")
     printDocument(file)
     updateDocument(file, "new contents")
-    // To clear, you need to know the rule that you have to close first. file.close()
+    // You need to know the rule that you have to close before clearing. file.close()
     clearDocument(file)
 }